wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh_agent_package_windows.rst

 Installing Wazuh agents on your Windows systems
 ===============================================

-Install, register and configure a Wazuh agent on your Windows system.
+The agent runs on the host you want to monitor and communicates with Wazuh manager, sending data in near real time through an encrypted and authenticated channel.
+The installation of a Wazuh agent on a Windows system uses deployment variables that facilitate the task of installing, registering, and configuring the agent.

-.. note:: In order to perform this installation, administrator privileges are required.
+.. note:: To perform the installation, administrator privileges are required.

 #.
 Download the `Windows installer <https://packages.wazuh.com/|CURRENT_MAJOR|/windows/wazuh-agent-|WAZUH_LATEST|-|WAZUH_REVISION_WINDOWS|.msi>`_.